osu-cascades/hdffa-food-finder/README.md

 ## Expectations

-This is a Rails 5.x app with Ruby \~2.6, PostgreSQL, and AWS for storage.
+This is a Rails 5.x app with Ruby \~2.6 and PostgreSQL.

 After cloning this repository and `cd`ing into it, get up and running with: